 Priority Region: Sudan

-The Office of Sudan Affairs (OSA) of the U.S. Department of State is pleased to announce that funding is available through its Small Grants Program.
+The Office of Sudan Affairs (OSA) is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
 This is an Annual Program Statement, outlining our funding priorities, the strategic themes we focus on, and the procedures for submitting requests for funding.
 Please carefully follow all instructions below.

-The OSA strives to ensure that its efforts reflect the diversity of U.S. society and societies abroad.
-The OSA seeks and encourages the involvement of people from traditionally underrepresented audiences in its grants, programs, and other activities and in its workforce and workplace.
-Opportunities are open to people regardless of their race, color, national origin, sex, age, religion, geographic location, socio-economic status, disability, sexual orientation, or gender identity.

-OSA will accept proposals for projects inside Sudan; however, these proposals MUST provide a clear risk assessment and monitoring plan that addresses security risks and contingencies given the instability of the current situation in Sudan.
-For proposals outside of Sudan, the Embassy expects a clear description of the beneficiaries and how the projects aim to engage with them.
+The OSA will accept proposals for projects inside Sudan; however, these proposals MUST provide a clear risk assessment and monitoring plan that addresses security risks and contingencies given the instability of the current situation in Sudan.
+For proposals outside of Sudan, the OSA expects a clear description of the beneficiaries and how the projects aim to engage with them.

 Eligibility